ponmp/PUBPOLDeliverable/README.md

 # PUBPOLDeliverable
-Project Repo for Deliverables Draft
+## Project Repo for Deliverables Draft
+### Dependencies:
+- Python = 3.10.6
+- Git

-To open the Jupyter notebook deliverable run the following in console
+To open the Jupyter notebook for Deliverable 1 run the following in console

     git clone https://github.com/ponmp/PUBPOLDeliverableMain
     cd ./PUBPOLDeliverableMain